 Taking time out from the hubbub is easy: KL is dotted with glorious urban parks.
 From the magical Kuala Lumpur Butterfly Park and the lush Perdana Botanical Garden to the tropical forest of Taman Tugu, green spaces abound.

 Things to do: Kuala Lumpur

 Changkat Bukit Bintang is a great place to grab dinner or a cold one after a long day of sight-seeing.
 There are plenty of restaurants and bars lining both sides of the street, many housed in gorgeous colonial buildings.
 A popular location for tourists and locals alike, the area comes alive as night falls.
 Another local favourite is nearby Jalan Alor, a bustling strip full of street-hawker stalls and casual open-air dining.

-Distance to city centre 50km
+Distance to city centre 55km

 Taxi There are taxi counters in the arrivals hall where you can buy a pre-paid voucher.
-The trip into central KL, depending on where you’re going, will cost around MYR RM80 for a budget taxi (2-3 people) and take around an hour.
+The trip into central KL, depending on where you’re going, will cost around MYR RM80-100 for a budget taxi (2-3 people) and take around an hour.
 Metered taxis are also available outside the terminal, but you’ll need to buy a coupon for MYR2.00 from the airport counter prior to boarding one.
 There’s a 50% surcharge between 12am and 6am.

-Train The KUL Ekspres opens in new window is the fastest way to travel to the city, taking only 28 minutes to KL Sentral.
-Depending on the time of day, it departs every 15-20 minutes and costs MYR RM55.
+Train The KLIA Ekspres is the fastest way to travel to the city, taking only 28 minutes to KL Sentral.
+Depending on the time of day, it departs every 15-30 minutes, and costs MYR RM55.

 Bus There are bus services to destinations around KL, including an express coach to KL Sentral departing every 30 minutes.
 The fare is MYR RM10 and the trip takes about an hour.Back to top